pierre-vignoles/auto_ml_outliers/README.md

 ![Logo](https://github.com/pierre-vignoles/auto_ml_outliers/blob/master/static/logo_spyra.png)

-This is an Auto-ML tool specialized in detecting of outliers.
+### Auto-ML tool specialized in detecting of outliers.

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)  ![badge-automl](https://github.com/pierre-vignoles/auto_ml_outliers/blob/master/img/auto-machine-learning.svg)

 ## Description
+This tool will allow you to save a considerable amount of time.
+It includes automatic data preparation, training of 10 models of ML (supervised and unsupervised), and a visualization to help you to choose and set up a model.
+All these steps are done specifically for the detection of outliers.

 ## Different models
 ### Supervised learning